-Fire Incompatibility

-Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

-Advice for firefighters

-Fire Fighting

-- ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - ▶ Use water delivered as a fine spray to control fire and cool adjacent area.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use water delivered as a fine spray to control fire and cool adjacent area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.